 The goal is to get your reader to take some type of action that will result in them purchasing your product or service or getting their email address.

 The last thing you need to do is ask the reader a question related to your post and have them leave the answer in the comment section.
 I think it’s great to interact with your readers.
 That is the quickest way to build a following.
 Per the Blog Post Blueprint, I recommend using Facebook comments.
 Why?
 Because those comments can be seen in the Facebook timeline of the reader that posted the comment.
-The average person have 250 friends on their Facebook account.
+The average person has approximately 250 friends on their Facebook account.
 So, many of the readers friends can potentially read your blog post and comments.
 It is a great way to get more readers to your blog post via Facebook.
 And I always think it’s a good idea to close your blog post by thanking your reader for taking the time to read it.

 Your blogging journey has just begun.
 Below, I have listed some blog posts I have written that will help you write better blog posts.